KeboHQ/wp-kebo-code/plugin/readme.txt

 == Changelog ==

+= v 1.0.1 =
+* Fix: Resolved error caused by bad filemtime() call, replaced with plugin version as more efficient.
+* Fix: Corrected plugin version in main php file.

 = v 1.0.0 =
 * First public version of the plugin.
 * Contains a single Gutenberg block which syntax highlights code.